-Students are required to live on-campus.
 The residence halls are reserved for traditional age college students who are typically single students under the age of 25.
-Student over 25 will not be allowed to apply for on-campus housing.
+Students over 25 will not be allowed to apply for on-campus housing.

-- All students must pay a one-time reservation fee upon applying for a room. - All students must sign a Housing Agreement yearly - First Year Residents must submit a completed BPC health/medical form.
+- All students must pay a one-time reservation fee upon applying for a room. - All students must sign a Housing Agreement yearly - First-Year Residents must submit a completed Brewton-Parker College health/medical form during their housing application process.